Advanced Physics Laboratory A (F3242)

-Students will carry out one four-week experimental investigation, with the goal to learn how to become independent experimental researchers.
-They will write a short preparatory proposal on their assigned experiment, keep a detailed logbook, and report in a presentation and a short report.
+You will carry out one four-week experimental investigation, with the goal to learn how to become independent experimental researchers.
+You will write a short preparatory proposal on your assigned experiment, keep a detailed logbook, and report in a presentation and a short report.
 Experiments are in the areas of nuclear physics, atomic physics, spin physics and astrophysics.
 Also, there is a series of workshops, evaluated in a short test.

 Contact hours and workload